keenanromain/pwned_password/README.md

 # pwned_password

 Run this script to see if a generated compatible sha-1 of a password has been compromised in a data breach.<br />
-To check if an email account is at risk, you can go to <a href="https://haveibeenpwned.com/">haveibeenpwned</a>.
+To check if an email account is at risk, go to <a href="https://haveibeenpwned.com/">haveibeenpwned</a>.

 <p align="center">For more on passwords by xkcd: